Betty Broderick: Engagement and marriage

-In 1965, Elisabeth (Betty) met her future husband, Dan Broderick (1944–1989), at the University of Notre Dame, Indiana.
-Dan was born in Pittsburgh, Pennsylvania, the eldest son of a very large Irish Catholic family.
-The couple married on April 12, 1969 at the Immaculate Conception Church in Tuckahoe, New York.
+In 1965, Elisabeth (Betty) met her future husband, Dan Broderick (1944–1989), at the University of Notre Dame in Indiana.
+Dan was born in Pittsburgh, Pennsylvania, the eldest son of a very large Irish Catholic family, whose parents had a similar outlook to the Bisceglias.
+Dan and Betty met at a dance at Notre Dame.
+He was a 21-year-old senior about to graduate and attend Cornell Medical School, and at 17 years old she was pursuing her degree at the College of St. Mary's.
+"Dan never once wavered from his goal of making me his wife.
+He would wait, he would do and say whatever was necessary—even agreeing with me when he didn’t and doing things I wanted to do when he didn't—until he had me.
+Nobody ever used the terms 'obsessive-compulsive' or 'stalker' back then, but that is what he was."
+The couple married on April 12, 1969, at the Immaculate Conception Church in Tuckahoe, New York.
 Betty returned from the honeymoon pregnant with their first child, daughter Kim (b.
 1970).
 She gave birth to four more children: daughter Lee (b.
 1971), sons named Daniel (b.
 1976) and Rhett (b.
 1979), and an unnamed boy, who died four days after birth.